combinators/expression-problem/README.md

 ## Math Domain

 Let's start with a language for a simple form of arithmetic expressions.
-We first model the domain using Scala in [BaseDomain](src/main/scala/example/expression/domain/BaseDomain.scala):
+We first model the domain using Scala.

 ```
 trait BaseDomain {